 Just remember – it's not about the amount of tools at your disposal, but it is about being able to use a few tools well.

 Forex trading, for beginners or professionals, will require software.
 Competition between brokers means that most Forex trading software is available for free.

 Many Forex trading beginners are also tempted to purchase FX robots a.k.a.
 Expert Advisers (EAs).
 While some EAs can be helpful, it can be hard for them to stay profitable when the market changes.

 And unless you understand the code it's written in, you're probably not going to be able to adapt your EA to work with those changes.

-For example, a particular EA could work exceedingly well in a trending market, or wipe out your balance in a ranging market within seconds.
-If you are one of the many who believe EA would outperform the market, then try it out with MT4 Supreme Edition.
+If you are one of the many who believe an EA would outperform the market, then perhaps give it a try with the MT4 Supreme Edition plugin.

 Analysis is absolutely vital to trading.
 Charts are helpful for both short and long-term trading.
 You should be looking at daily, weekly and monthly charts.

 Any Forex trading guide for beginners of technical analysis will tell you that your main tools are: